Patsy Cornwallis-West: Personal life

 Cornwallis-West became notorious for using her influence over the Prince of Wales to arrange marriages for her children, particularly the marriage of her younger daughter to the wealthy Duke of Westminster.

+Through her brother Oliver Thomas Edward FitzPatrick (1863–1928) and his American wife Phoebe Lucretia Willoughby White, she was related to Olivia Lucretia FitzPatrick (1894–1971), her niece who married Austrian Imperial Councillor Count Johann Heinrich Franz Maria Larisch von Moennich (1872–1962).

 In 1915, she began a relationship with a much younger shell-shocked soldier, Patrick Barrett, nursed in the Duchess of Westminster's hospital in Le Touquet.
 Her attempts to have the soldier promoted within the army caused a scandal.
 She was widowed in 1917 and died of stomach cancer three years later.

 In popular culture

 She was portrayed by actress Jennie Linden in the 1978 London Weekend miniseries Lillie based on the life of her friend Lillie Langtry, who was another lover of Edward VII.